Comp-Tech-Guy/No-Gaps/README.md

 ### To-Do List

-- [ ] Changing the Whole logic of no-gap CSS
+- [x] Changing the Whole logic of no-gap CSS
+- [x] Increasing the compatibility of all modes

 ---